slyder219/GymData/README.md

         manually did so with "similar" names as well replaced the names in the data with the new unique set

-To Do:
+Done as well now:
-    parse through again and create neat pandas dataframe and write that as a csv use pandassql to query this new neat dataset and make visualizarions from it
+    parse through again and create neat pandas dataframe and write that as a csv query this new neat dataset

 One Day:
     make an app or web app to record this gym data